2 Samuel Chapter 2 Summary

 Discussion Questions for 2 Samuel, Chapter 2

-1. In verse1, David inquires of the Lord about whether he should go up to any of the cities of Judah.
+1. In verse 1, David inquires of the Lord about whether he should go up to any of the cities of Judah.
 Why is it significant that David seeks God’s guidance before making this decision?
 Do you seek out the Lord's guidance with every decision, even the small ones?
 Why or why not?

-2. David, "a man after God's own heart" (1Samuel 13:14), had two wives at the beginning of 2 Samuel (and would have more by the end of the book).
+2. David, "a man after God's own heart" (1 Samuel 13:14), had two wives at the beginning of 2 Samuel (and would have more by the end of the book).
 Did God condone this?
 Why do you think the Lord never rebuked David for this?

 3. Where else is Jabesh-Gilead (verses 4-7) mentioned in Scripture?
 Why is knowing the history of this town important for this story?

 4. Reflecting on David’s kindness to the men of Jabesh-gilead in verses 5-7, how can we show appreciation and respect to others, even those who may have opposed us in the past?
-When have you shown grace to a person that opposed you?
+When have you shown grace to a person who opposed you?

 8. How does Abner show himself to be a coward just like Saul?
 If he was such a coward, why do you think he was so ready to have his army spill blood?

 10. Only 20 of David's men were killed, but 360 of Abner's men were killed.
-Beyond the loss of 360 men, why would this have been a devestating blow to the Benjaminites?
+Beyond the loss of 360 men, why would this have been a devastating blow to the Benjaminites?
 What other events in Benjamin's history make this even more devastating than usual?

 Key Words/Phrase